klaudiosinani/microcomputer-assembly/readme.md

 ## Description

-The repository is home to all 9 Lab Assignments of the 2017 Microcomputers Lab course @ ECE NTUA.
+The repository is home to the coding assignments of the 2017 Microcomputers Lab course @ Electrical & Computer Engineering - National Technical University of Athens.

 8086/85 programs have been coded, debugged and tested using the appropriate 8086/85 emulators.
 AVR programs have been coded, debugged and tested on actual AVR Microcomputers.